kry0sc0pic/svan_simple_control/README.md

 ```

 ## Message definitions
 these are the following variables you can give as part of the `SvanCommand` message.
-You can view the source [here](https://github.com/orionop/svan_simple_control_msgs)
+You can view the source by contacting the repo maintainer.

 0. `command_type` (`uint8`) - what aspect you want to control